Clinical Assessment & Personalised Treatment Planning

 What is Microneedling and How Does It Work?

 Microneedling is a regulated procedure that uses sterile, fine needles to induce controlled micro-injuries in the skin.
-This controlled process is performed by a trained practitioner and is designed to support the skin’s natural renewal process.
+This process is performed by Yael Gordon, Registered Nurse, and is designed to support the skin’s natural renewal process.
 By stimulating the underlying structure of the skin, the procedure helps manage concerns such as texture irregularities, scarring, and visible signs of ageing.

 How Long Does the Procedure Take?